wazuh/wazuh-documentation/source/user-manual/api/rbac/how-it-works.rst

                agent:id:001
            effect: allow

-To see the final policies applied to the current user, use the `GET /security/users/me/policies <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.security_controller.get_user_me_policies>` endpoint:
+To see the final policies applied to the current user, use the :api-ref:`GET /security/users/me/policies <operation/api.controllers.security_controller.get_user_me_policies>` endpoint:

 .. code-block:: console